lmarinl1/HPC-Project-DNA/README.md

 $ mpirun -n <<processes>> python script.py
 ~~~

 Here the -n << processes >> tells MPI to use the number of processes that you tell him, this number can not pass the number of cores you have on the machine to use.
-Then we tell MPI to run the python script named script.py
+Then we tell MPI to run the python script named script .py
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3NjkzNjk5OCwtODA3NzgzNSwtMTQ3Mz
+eyJoaXN0b3J5IjpbMjAzNTk0MzQzNiwtOTc2OTM2OTk4LC04MD
-M5MjAwLC0xODIwMDQ1ODEyLC05MzQ2ODYwMjUsLTI2MDQ3MjM4
+c3ODM1LC0xNDczMzkyMDAsLTE4MjAwNDU4MTIsLTkzNDY4NjAy
-MCwtOTE5NzkxNzY4LDEwMTU4ODMyMDVdfQ==
+NSwtMjYwNDcyMzgwLC05MTk3OTE3NjgsMTAxNTg4MzIwNV19
 -->